 7. Bruises and Lacerations

-You might not think a bruise could be serious, but there are times where the opposite is true.
+You might not think a bruise could be serious, but there are times when the opposite is true.
 Severe bruises can result in complications that can last for months.
 One is known as “compartment syndrome,” which is rapid bleeding that can cause extreme swelling a few hours after the initial injury.
-This blood, as well as other fluids, can pool, putting an incredible amount of pressure in the affected limb.
+This blood, as well as other fluids, can pool, putting an incredible amount of pressure on the affected limb.
 This can rob the limb of the nourishment it needs, and it can also disrupt blood glow.
-Urgent surgery is typically the only way to relieve that pressure, and restore normal function.
+Urgent surgery is typically the only way to relieve that pressure and restore normal function.

 Lacerations can be just as serious.
-Broken glass, jagged pieces of metal and other hazards can tear into skin so extensively that bleeding can quickly get out of control.
+Broken glass, jagged pieces of metal, and other hazards can tear into skin so extensively that bleeding can quickly get out of control.
 If that bleeding isn’t stopped as quickly as possible, the victim could die.